erik-larsen/hello-vt/README.md

 Goals:

-- Provide a minimal yet complete implementation of virtual texturing.
-Minimal, because this topic is complex enough without added baggage.
-Focusing on minimality also makes it easier to integrate virtual texturing into other projects.
+- Provide a minimal example of virtual texturing for comprehension and to serve as a building block for other projects.
+Virtual texturing is a complex enough topic without extra baggage to understand.
+And having only essential code as a starting point makes it easier to integrate into other projects.

 - Enable cross platform native builds on Mac, Windows, and Linux, and a future WebGL build via Emscripten.
 To this end, C++ and OpenGLES were chosen from the start.